 Summer Nutrition Programs

 When school lets out, millions of low-income children lose access to the school breakfasts, lunches, and afterschool snacks they receive during the regular school year.
-The Summer Nutrition Programs help fill this gap by providing free meals and snacks to children who might otherwise go hungry.
+Summer Nutrition Programs help fill this gap by providing free meals and snacks to children who might otherwise go hungry.

 Have Questions?
 Need Assistance?
 Contact us at: summernutritionprogram@dpi.nc.gov